myhumankit/myworkshop/README.md

 If you'd like to contribute, please raise an issue or fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 ## Licensing
 The code in this project is licensed under MIT license.
-See the [LICENCE](LICENCE) file for details.
+See the [LICENSE](LICENSE) file for details.

 ## Contributors
  * **Julien Lebunetel** - [jlebunetel](https://github.com/jlebunetel)